utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/creating-dynamic-responses.md

 ## Generating contextual mock responses

 With template support, Postman mock servers can generate responses that vary based on the incoming response.
-Template helpers give you access to data from the incoming request, including the request body, query parameters, path variables, and headers.
-You can than include that data in the response sent by the mock server.
+Template helpers give you access to data from the incoming request, such as the body, query parameters, path variables, and headers.
+You can include that data in the response sent by the mock server.

+### Using template helpers

-To create contextual responses, add one more template helpers to a saved example in your mocked collection.
+To create contextual responses, add one or more template helpers to a saved example in the mocked collection.
 You can use the following template helpers in your saved examples:

-* `$body`
+* `$body` - Access the body of the incoming request
-* `$queryParams`
+* `$queryParams` - Access the query parameters of the incoming request
-* `$pathVariables`
+* `$pathVariables` - Access the path variables of the incoming request
-* `$headers`
+* `$headers` - Access the headers of the incoming request

-Use object-path syntax to access specific values in the helpers.
+Use [object-path](https://www.npmjs.com/package/object-path) syntax to access specific values in the helpers.
 You can also define a default value for a helper in case the mock server can’t resolve the variable.
 For example:

 * `{{$body}}` - Access the complete request body
-* `{{$body 'path.to.property'}}` - Access a specific property from body
+* `{{$body 'path.to.property'}}` - Access a specific property from the request body
 * `{{$body 'path' 'default value'}}` - Define a default value for a property
-* `{{$body 'a\.a'}}` - Access the `a.a` key from the body, which itself has a `.` in the key
+* `{{$body 'a\.a'}}` - From the request body, access the key `a.a` which has a dot (`.`) in the key name

+### Contextual response example

+This example shows how to use a template helper to access data from the body of the incoming request and return that data in the response from the mock server.

+1. In the mocked collection, [create a new request](/docs/sending-requests/requests/#creating-requests) with the following body data:

+    ```json
+    {
+        "username": "postman",
+        "password": "12345"
+    }
+    ```

+1. [Add an example](/docs/sending-requests/examples/) to the request.
+Then add the following body data to the example (notice the `{{body}}` template helper):

+    ```json
+    {
+        "username": {{body 'username' 'postman'}},
+        "id": {{$randomUUID}}
+    }
+    ```

+1. [Send the request to the mock server](/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/#making-requests-to-mock-servers) and use different values for `username` in the request body.

+    For example, if you send the following request body:

+    ```json
+    {
+        "username": "s-morgenstern",
+        "password": "12345"
+    }
+    ```

+    Then the mock server will return a response like:

+    ```json
+    {
+        "username": "s-morgenstern",
+        "id": "f81a3c93-18a1-4a0b-8ea0-62c9c072fa8c"
+    }
+    ```